alaaalqbudi/language-learning-assistant/README.md

 # language-learning-assistant
+objectv:
-objectv:Develope an interactive language learning tool that convert text to audio Helping users hear the correct pronounciation to improve their listining language
+1-Develope an interactive language learning tool that convert text to audio 2-Helping users hear the correct pronounciation to improve their listining language

 code: Library Imports:
 gradio: This library is used to create a user interface (UI) for your text-to-speech (TTS) application.
 pydub: This library helps you manipulate audio files in Python.
 It's used for converting MP3 to WAV format in this case.